 After 12 months, you will have effectively earned 3 miles for every dollar spent.
 Since each “mile” is worth one cent, you can see how this could add up quickly.
 For example, $10,000 in annual spending would earn 30,000 miles worth $300 after the first year, while $20,000 in spending would equal 60,000 miles worth $600.

-The best about this card is, you’ll never pay an annual fee.
+Better yet, you’ll never pay an annual fee.
 Keep reading for more details:

 - Earn 1.5 points for every dollar you spend